-- (a) Four members shall serve through January 1, 1995. - (b) Four members shall serve through January 1, 1996. - (c) The Chairman shall serve through January 1, 1997.
+- (a) Four members shall serve through January I, 1995. - (b) Four members shall serve through January I, 1996. - (c) The Chairman-Executive Secretary shall serve a continuous term consistent with the Standing Rock Sioux Tribe Personnel Policies and Procedures and the provisions of this Ordinance as an appointed official, subject to the supervision of the Standing Rock Sioux Tribal Administration.

-Thereafter all terms shall be for three years and until a successor is appointed and qualified.
+Thereafter all terms shall be for two years and until a successor is appointed and qualified.
 If a vacancy occurs during a term, the Council may appoint a successor for the unexpired portion of the term, with recommendations from the District in which the vacancy arose.

-Section 23-305 Qualifications
+23-305.
+Qualifications.

-To be eligible to serve as Chairman or a member of the Commission, a person shall:
+To be eligible to serve as Chairman-Executive Secretary or a member of the Commission, a person shall:

-- (a) Be of high moral character and reputation to promote public confidence in gaming by the Tribe; - (b) Have sufficient education and work experience to be able to fulfill the functions of the Commission; - (c) Have no financial stake in any gaming operated under the Ordinance nor participate as a player in any gaming operated under this Ordinance.
+- (a) Be of high moral character and reputation to promote public confidence in gaming by the Tribe; - (b) Have sufficient education and work experience to be able to fulfill the functions of the Commission. - (c) Have no financial stake in any gaming operated under the Ordinance nor participate as a player in any gaming operated under this Ordinance.
 A person has a "financial stake in any gaming operated under the Ordinance" if that person, or that person's spouse, brother, sister, mother, father, grandmother, grandfather, son, daughter, grandson, granddaughter or first cousin has invested in, has a direct or indirect financial interest in, has a management contract in, or has any other pecuniary interest whatever in gaming operated under this Ordinance.
 Membership in the Tribe does not, in itself, create a "financial stake in any gaming operated under this Ordinance."
 Employment at a tribally licensed gaming facility, other than as a primary management official, by a person's spouse, brother, sister, mother, father, grandmother, grandfather, son, daughter, grandson, granddaughter or first cousin does not create in such person a "financial stake in any gaming operated under this Ordinance"; - (d) Never have been convicted of a tribal, federal or state felony, or any crime involving fraud, misrepresentation, moral turpitude or gambling;

-- (e) Submit to a background investigation under the same procedures applicable to prospective Class III primary management officials or key employees in the State in which the prospective Commissioner resides under Section 23-502.
-The Tribal Gaming Director shall determine whether the prospective Commission member meets the licensing standard set forth in Section 23-503; - (f) Not be a member of the Tribal Council, or a local District officer. - (g) Not be delinquent on a debt to the Tribe, any agency of the Tribe, or corporation owned or controlled by the Tribe.
+- (e) Not participate as a player in any gaming facility on the Reservation during the time such person is serving as Chairman-Executive Secretary or member of the Commission; - (f) Submit to a background investigation under the same procedure applicable to prospective Class III primary management officials or key employees in the State in which the prospective Commissioner resides under Section 23-502.
+The Tribal Chairman with the assistance of legal counsel, in accordance with official background investigative reports submitted by investigative agencies, advise the Tribal Council whether the prospective Commission member meets the licensing standard set forth in Section 23-503; - (g) Not be delinquent on a debt to the Tribe, any agency of the Tribe, or corporation owned or controlled by the Tribe; - (h) Not be a member of the Tribal Council, or a local District officer. - (i) The Chairman-Executive Secretary of the Commission shall be selected as advertised with an added Position Description detailing duties and responsibilities as authorized by the Tribal Council.

-Section 23-306 Removal and vacancies
+23-306.
+Removal and Vacancies.